12 Days

 Best Season for Manaslu Circuit Trek

+During this period, your trek will be enhanced by ideal weather.
+This season offers clear skies and warm and dry weather.
 Clear, sunny days offer magical views of bare mountains, stunning sunrises, and sunsets.
-This ensures your trekking journey is on time, without the risk of delays or postponement.
+This ensures your trekking journey stays on schedule, without the risk of delays or postponements.
 The exquisite weather presents outstanding sights and offers a stunning experience.

 Additionally, you will immerse yourself in Nepali culture and autumn festivals.
 Autumn encompasses many of Nepal’s leading festivals, such as Dashain, Tihar, and Mani Rimdu.